thacherT1D/webdevstuff/Datastores/Knex_Database_Migrations_in_Node_.desc.md

 * last_name

-After you get everything working locally, you will deploy this CRUD app to Heroku and use your migrations to add your `readers` and `books` schemas to your production database.
+After you get everything working locally, you will deploy this CRUD app to Heroku and use your migrations to add your `readers` and `books` tables to your production database.

 # Get Started!